amishtr/diary_application/README.md

 ## Installation

-* Download the files from the diary_application repository to your system.
+* Download and extract the files from the diary_application repository to your system.
 * Install the local server environment [MAMP](https://www.mamp.info/en/).
-* Copy the downloaded files to C:\MAMP\htdocs directory.
+* Copy the downloaded folder to C:\MAMP\htdocs directory.
 * Open MAMP and start the servers.
 * Open your broweser (e.g. Google Chrome).
 * Copy the URL (e.g. http://localhost:82/Secret_Diary/login.php) and paste it on your address bar to access the application.

-  Note: Depending on your system's ports availablity, you might have a different localhost.
+**Note: Depending on your system's ports availablity, you might have a different localhost.

 ## Contributing